kamu-data/kamu-cli/DEVELOPER.md

     * `cargo binstall cargo-edit` - for setting crate versions during release
     * `cargo binstall cargo-update` - for keeping up with major dependency updates
     * `cargo binstall cargo-deny` - for linting dependencies
+  * To keep all these cargo tools up-to-date use `cargo install-update -a`

 Clone the repository:
 ```shell